Jasminimi/pui-homework-template/final-project/README.md

 - [ ] Week 10 Nov 4 \- Nov 8:
   - [X] FP2 due
-  - [ ] Conduct a usability test on the revised portfolio website to evaluate the new changes.
+  - [X] Conduct a usability test on the revised portfolio website to evaluate the new changes.
-  - [ ] Analyze user feedback from the usability test to identify further improvements.
+  - [X] Analyze user feedback from the usability test to identify further improvements.
-  - [ ] Start working on the next set of enhancements based on feedback.
+  - [X] Start working on the next set of enhancements based on feedback.

-- [ ] Week 11 Nov 11 \- Nov 15:
+- [X] Week 11 Nov 11 \- Nov 15:
-  - [ ] Implement any additional design changes identified during the usability test.
+  - [X] Implement any additional design changes identified during the usability test.
-  - [ ] Focus on optimizing the website for mobile responsiveness and performance.
+  - [X] Focus on optimizing the website for mobile responsiveness and performance.
-  - [ ] Create a presentation to showcase the portfolio website and its evolution.
+  - [X] Create a presentation to showcase the portfolio website and its evolution.

-- [ ] Week 12 Nov 18 \- Nov 22:
+- [X] Week 12 Nov 18 \- Nov 22:
-  - [ ] Conduct a peer review session to gather final feedback on the portfolio.
+  - [X] Conduct a peer review session to gather final feedback on the portfolio.
-  - [ ] Make any last-minute adjustments based on peer feedback.
+  - [X] Make any last-minute adjustments based on peer feedback.
-  - [ ] Prepare a comprehensive report summarizing the design process, feedback received, and final outcomes.
+  - [X] Prepare a comprehensive report summarizing the design process, feedback received, and final outcomes.

-- [ ] Week 13 Nov 25 \- Nov 29:
+- [X] Week 13 Nov 25 \- Nov 29:
-  - [ ] Thanksgiving
+  - [X] Thanksgiving
-  - [ ] Reflect on the design journey and compile insights for future projects.
+  - [X] Reflect on the design journey and compile insights for future projects.

-- [ ] Week 14 Dec 2 \- Dec 6:
+- [X] Week 14 Dec 2 \- Dec 6:
-  - [ ] FP4 due
+  - [X] FP4 due
-  - [ ] Ensure the portfolio website is polished and ready for presentation.
+  - [X] Ensure the portfolio website is polished and ready for presentation.
-  - [ ] Schedule a final review session with your instructor or peers to showcase the completed project and discuss your design process.
+  - [X] Schedule a final review session with your instructor or peers to showcase the completed project and discuss your design process.

 ### *Libraries and Other Components*

 List the JS libraries and other components (if applicable) that you plan to use.
-* React.js: For building the user interface and creating reusable UI components efficiently.
-*Bootstrap: To implement responsive design and pre-styled components for faster development.
-*GSAP (GreenSock Animation Platform): For adding smooth animations and interactive elements to enhance user engagement.
+*GSAP (GreenSock Animation Platform): Used for custom animations and interactive effects, such as cursor animations.
-*Axios: For handling HTTP requests to fetch data if needed (e.g., pulling in dynamic content or API integration).
-*Lodash: For simplifying complex JavaScript functions and improving code efficiency.
-*Framer Motion: To create sophisticated animations for a more polished, interactive user experience.
-*Font Awesome: For incorporating scalable icons and visual elements easily.
-*React Router: To handle navigation between different pages and sections of the portfolio.
-*styled-components: For writing CSS directly in JavaScript, allowing for better component styling and maintainability.
+*UserWay Widget: Provides an accessibility widget to enhance usability for all users.

 ## Generative AI Use Plan